nlclark216/Anisongs-Capstone/documentation/MVP/features/features.md

 ---

 ### **7. Search**
-- Search for songs, artists, playlists, and preferences/tags.
+- Search for songs, soundtracks, playlists, and likes.
 - View search results in a list format.
-- Filter search results by event type, location, and availability.
+- Filter search results by genre and show.
 - Search for songs using specific keywords.

 ---

-### **9. Artists**
+### **9. Shows**
-- Provide user with list of popular and favorite artists
+- Link user to songs from favorite shows
-- View all songs and albums of artists.
+- View all songs and albums of show.
-- View liked status of artist.
+- View liked status of show.
-- **(Bonus)** Ban all songs by artist, with option to include collaborations.
-- **(Bonus)** Request that artist be played less or more.
-- **(Bonus)** Suggest similar artists by genre and vibe
+- **(Bonus)** Add vibe and genre to show

 ---